Pan4Zers/MaRS-Recruitment-for-Science/tinkercad-projects/module-3-thermals-monitor/README.md

 A TMP 36 temperature sensor is connected to the analog pin of an Arduino board. \
 The sensor outputs a voltage proportional to surrounding temperature. \
 The Arduino converts this voltage to a raw integer value between 0 - 1023. \
-This raw value is firstr converted to voltage using the relation mentioned in the code. \
+This raw value is first converted to voltage using the relation mentioned in the code. \
 V = raw_value * (5.0 / 1023) \
 The Arduino's ADC maps from 0-5V which is split into 1024 steps corresponding to a increase in voltage. \
 Temperature in degrees C is then derived using the relation: \